 1. There Are Several Breeds Of Hairless Cats

 The Sphynx is the most recognizable hairless cat, but it’s not the only hairless breed.
-Despite sounding like they hail from the Egyptian desert, the Sphynx actually originates in Canada.
+And despite sounding like they hail from the Egyptian desert, the Sphynx actually originates in Canada.

 2. Hairless Cats Need Bathing